The automorphism group and limit set of a bounded domain I: the finite type case: Elements of the automorphism group

 \subsection{More on weighted homogeneous polynomial domains}

 In this section we describe some consequences of S.Y.
-Kim's rigidity result.
+Kim's rigidity result in~\cite{K2010}.

-\begin{theorem} Suppose $\Omega$ is a bounded pseudoconvex domain with finite type and $\Aut(\Omega)$ contains a hyperbolic element.
-Then: \begin{enumerate} \item $\Omega$ is biholomorphic to a weighted homogeneous polynomial domain. \item If $h \in \Aut(\Omega)$ is a hyperbolic element, then there exists a one-parameter group $u_t \in \Aut(\Omega)$ such that
+\begin{theorem} Suppose $\Omega$ is a bounded pseudoconvex domain with $C^\infty$ boundary and finite type.
+If $\Aut(\Omega)$ contains a hyperbolic element, then: \begin{enumerate} \item $\Omega$ is biholomorphic to a weighted homogeneous polynomial domain. \item If $h \in \Aut(\Omega)$ is a hyperbolic element, then there exists a one-parameter group $u_t \in \Aut(\Omega)$ such that

-and $u_t(\ell^-_h) = \ell^-_h$. \item There exists a hyperbolic element in $\Aut_0(\Omega)$. \item If $x_1, \dots, x_N \in \partial \Omega$, then there exists a hyperbolic element $h \in \Aut_0(\Omega)$ such that
+and $u_t(\ell^-_h) = \ell^-_h$. \item There exists a hyperbolic element in $\Aut_0(\Omega)$. \item If $x_1, \dots, x_N \in \partial \Omega$, then there exists a hyperbolic element $\phi \in \Aut_0(\Omega)$ such that